conservativesintech/StackoverFlowDataAnalysis/README.md

 * bq_helper

 # Data Extraction

 1. Obtain the SO posts, i.e., questions and their answers, for two tags (i.e., “wordpress” and “drupal”) within a given time period (i.e., "01/2021-06/2021") using biq query.
 2. Extracted for each post the mentioned id, creation_date, tags, answer_count, comment_count, favorite_count, view_count, and score.
 3. Generated csv files for the wordpress and drupal tags with one line per post, where each line contains an identifier for a post (i.e., id) and the values for the 5 chosen metrics (i.e., answer_count, comment_count, favorite_count, view_count, and score)

+The Code for Data Extraction process is <a href="https://github.com/jaskirat111/StackoverFlowDataAnalysis/blob/main/Stackoverflow_DataExtract.ipynb">here</a>

 # Data Analysis Results

+The Code for Data Analaysis part is <a href="https://github.com/jaskirat111/StackoverFlowDataAnalysis/blob/main/StackOverFlow_DataAnalysis.ipynb">here</a>

 ## Analysing the differences in distribution of the 5 metrics between the posts of the two tags